Executing Appium Code from Windows Machine to Remote iOS Device

 Overview

 Appium is most prevalently used for testing mobile apps.
-In order to get quicker and more precise results, it aids in running automated testing of native and hybrid applications for Android and iOS devices.
+In order to get quicker and more precise results, it aids in running automated testing of native and hybrid applications for iOS devices.

 Appium is a framework for automating the testing of apps that run on operating systems like iOS, macOS, Android, and Windows.
 Similar to Selenium, it gives the tester the ability to create test scripts in a variety of programming languages, including Java, Ruby, Python, PHP, and C#, which can be used on both Android and iOS platforms.